 We have a role play area, which changes weekly from a cafe to hospital, office, shop etc.

 A book corner allows the children time to look at books of all sorts individually or in small groups.
+We have a tent in which children can enjoy some quiet time.

 We also have a computer, which has CD-ROMs appropriate to the age range giving some valuable first I.T. experience.